Pediatric Acute Wound Management Care and Suturing

 The optional workshops will be held in the 2nd Floor Education Center on the Minneapolis Children's Hospital Campus from 9:00 am - 1:00 pm.
 Completion of the online modules is a prerequisite to attend the workshop.
-The first workshop will be held on May 25, 2022 and the second will be scheduled for October of 2022.
-The exact date is forthcoming.
+The first workshop will be held on May 25, 2022 and the second is on October 6, 2022.

 Physicians, Advanced Practice Nurses, Physician Assistants, and Nurses who suture.

 1. Describe the effect of wound management procedures & identify the phases and processes of wound healing.